jrief/django-formset/docs/source/dual-selector.rst

 	            'weighted_opinions': DualSortableSelector(search_lookup='label__icontains'),
 	        }

-When rendered this widget looks excatly the same as the ``DualSelector`` but options in its right panel can be dragged to set their weight:
+When rendered this widget looks exactly the same as the ``DualSelector`` but options in its right panel can be dragged to set their weight:

 .. image:: _static/dual-sortable-selector.gif